Mc Pheeters Antique Militaria

 Home Page About Us Ordering Information Links

-PATTERN 1899 INFANTRY CORPORAL’S TROPICAL UNIFORM – FULL SET OF BLOUSE AND TROUSERS COMPLETE WITH ALL THE PROPER INSIGNIA – SCARCE EARLY KHAKI UNIFORM IN VERY GOOD CONDITION: At the start of the Spanish American War, khaki colored, cotton uniforms were adopted with the issue of General Order No. 39 on May 9, 1898 and were to be trimmed with the color of the branch of service (G.O.
+PATTERN 1899 CAVALRY ENLISTED MAN’S TROPICAL UNIFORM BLOUSE COMPLETE WITH THE PROPER SHOULDER TABS – SCARCE EARLY KHAKI UNIFORM IN VERY GOOD CONDITION: At the start of the Spanish American War, khaki colored, cotton uniforms were adopted with the issue of General Order No. 39 on May 9, 1898 and were to be trimmed with the color of the branch of service (G.O.
 51, May 23, 1898) - dark blue for the staff departments and general staff, yellow for cavalry, red for artillery, and sky blue for infantry.
 The blouses for the enlisted men had the trim colors on the collar, shoulder straps, breast pocket flaps and cuffs, and the officer blouses were trimmed in the branch color on the collar, shoulder straps and cuffs.

 While the colored trim provided an attractive and distinctive uniform for each branch, the concept proved to be “one of those good ideas that didn’t work” for more than one reason.